MaxMph/Hullbreak/Devlog.md

 man, I might be cooked...
 I started working on the generator, which will be the core of the game loop, then I started redoing the generation again... im going for a room preset aproach.
 I havent had very much time the last few days and idk if I will be able to finnish it in time.
 I still need to finish generation,make enemies (wich I have no clue how I will do) make random enemy and loot spawns, make menus for the interactions as well as main menu, and probably a save system.
 I also need to do art and sound...
 I think the time I have spent on this so far might go to waste :(

 time: 1.1h

+day 6: im not going to finish but i dont really care, i might make this a SOM project, but I am tempted to just drop it, I think I want to work on a project that I dont atribute to anything, somthing fresh. today I kept working on map stuff, I made some good progress in the short time I had to work.
+I need to make doorways between the rooms and fix an issue with the cell filling, but other then that its not looking too awful.

+time: 48m